 PhD and MSc Postgraduate Studentships in Astronomy, Astrophysics, and Cosmology beginning October 2017

 Durham University is a world-leading centre for astronomy research.
 In 2014 we were ranked 5th in the world (1st in Europe) in terms of research impact in space sciences.
-We have world-class groups working in a wide range of fields covering Extragalactic Astronomy and Cosmology, Theoretical and Computational Cosmology, High-Energy Astrophysics, Astronomical Instrumentation, and Gamma-ray Astronomy.
+We have world-class groups working in a wide range of fields covering Extragalactic Astronomy and Cosmology, Theoretical and Computational Cosmology, and Astronomical Instrumentation.

 Astronomy Research in Durham: CEA, ICC and CfAI